thosgood/this-weeks-finds/markdown/201-250/week236.md

      Kevin

-So, in simple terms, the 4th Goodstein sequence starts out by shooting up faster and faster, reaching almost n^2 by the nth term, where
+So, in simple terms, the 4th Goodstein sequence starts out by shooting up faster and faster, reaching almost n^2 by the $n$th term, where

 n = 24 · 2^24^ = 402653184.